Defense Against Allegations Of Domestic Violence

 Other common legal issues exist in domestic violence cases as well.

-Contact Platt & Buescher Attorneys at Law today to discuss your domestic violence charge with a criminal defense lawyer serving Oak Harbor, Island County, Burlington, Mt.
-Vernon, Skagit County, Seattle, King County, Bellingham, and Whatcom County.
+Contact Platt, Thompson and Buescher today to discuss your domestic violence charge with a criminal defense lawyer serving Oak Harbor, Island County, Burlington, Mt.
+Vernon, Skagit County, Seattle, King County, Bellingham and Whatcom County.
 Call 360-474-3994 or contact us online.